DanielPickens/KubeSheet/README.md

 cobra add dig
 ```

-# Connect to cluster and config root.go
+# Connect to cluster and config root.go:

 a.
 Connect to a cluster using “kubeconfig” REST API call
 '''